oweitman/ioBroker.tvprogram/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 2.3.0 (2025-01-02)

+- add datapoint for optional channel icons
+- add logic in the widgets

 ### 2.2.0 (2024-12-16)

 - remove jquery-ui dependency